Climate Change and NZ’s Future

 - Fix it?

-My lecture, and research, is about safe, reliable, car-friendly methods of fixing the Earth’s climate.
+My research is about safe, reliable, car-friendly methods of fixing the Earth’s climate.
 There are plenty of excellent options.

 And here you can download some discussion notes for the tutorial.